AdityaSen-1606/Template-Backend/README.md

 - `controllers` -> they are kind of last middleware as post then you call you business layer to execute the business logic.
 In controller we just receive the incoming requests & data and then pass it to the business layer, and once business layer return an output, we structure the API response in controllers and send the output.

--`repositories` -> this folder contains all logic using which we can interact the DB by writing queries, all the raw queries or ORM queries will go here.
+- `repositories` -> this folder contains all logic using which we can interact the DB by writing queries, all the raw queries or ORM queries will go here.

 - `services` -> contains business logic and interact with repositories for data from DB